AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 ### Setting Up Directory Paths

-Several crucial environment variables need modification within the spike_sort_slurm.slrm script:
+The following environment variables need modification within the spike_sort_slurm.slrm script:

 - **DATA_PATH**: Specifies the location of your input data.
 - **RESULTS_PATH**: Defines where the pipeline will store the generated output files.